unibo-dtm-se-2324-graphproject/report./README.md

 1) Open the application in your browser.
 2) Enter a mathematical equation in the designated input field.
 3) Specify the desired X and Y range values.
-4) Click on the "Generate Graph" button to visualize the equation.
+4) Click on the "Plot Graph" button to visualize the equation.

 **Testing**